Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 These are some details you should have ready before you start filling in the FAFSA:

 - Your Social Security number: You should normally have it with you.
 If you do, that’s great – you don’t need to do anything else.
 But if you don’t have it or don’t know where it is, you can apply for a new or replacement card from the Social Security Administration.
 This can take some time, so make sure and check today whether or not you have your Social Security card.
+Don’t worry; for security purposes, the FAFSA masks student’s social security numbers on the log-in page.

 - Your Driver’s License Number: If you have a driver’s license you will need to fill in your license number.
 If you do not have a driver’s license, this does not apply to you.

-- Your Previous Year’s Tax Records: Earlier all tax information was imported directly from the IRS records but this has recently changes.
+- Your Previous Year’s Tax Records: Earlier all tax information was imported directly from the IRS records but this has recently changed.
 Now families are required to report income information from an earlier tax year.

 - Your FSA ID: This is a username and password that is required for logging in to certain U.S. Department of Education websites.
 Your FSA ID is required for completing the FAFSA process but creating one can take time.
-Creating your FSA ID early will ensure that you are ready to start filling the FAFSA form on October 1st.
+Creating your FSA ID early will ensure that you are ready to start filling out the FAFSA form on October 1st.

 - Your Parents’ FSA ID: Your parents may also need to create an FSA ID if their information is required on the FAFSA form.
 Start doing your homework on this now so you can start the formalities at the earliest.